Vasilisalook/vasilisalook.github.io/_posts/2022-09-28-my-third-module.md

 ## Additional project: Guide for poets

 I have put together [a Midjourney based simple guide](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/AI-Illustration%20for%20Poets.pdf) to help poets become painters with AI even if they have never heard about Machine Learning.
-Because the first step is hard one. <br>
+I would be happy if it seemed useful for you. <br>
  ![AIGuide](/assets/images/banners/AIGuide.png)<br>